Alan-R/rust-nanoprobe/README.md

 Such tuning is fragile, and will eventually be incorrect.

 Other points in Rust's favor:
- * In addition, when you talk about things like heartbeats, the process of garbage collection tends to impair the real-time behavior for such features, and getting rid of garbage collection makes the detection of nanoprobe (system) death more reliable.
+ * When you talk about things like heartbeats, the process of garbage collection tends to impair the real-time behavior for such features, and getting rid of garbage collection makes the detection of nanoprobe (system) death more reliable.
  * Rust's compile-time checking of storage use and concurrency are also strong points in its favor